 Harry Brett is a veteran of Dunkirk who turns into a spy for the British Secret Service.
 He’s sent to Spain to gain the confidence of a former school friend, Sandy Forsyth, who is working as a shady businessman in Madrid.
 You can read more here.

 But Harry finds himself wrapped up in a dangerous mystery, taking him back to times in his past and to people he thought he had left behind.
-It is a story of love, sacrifice and survival.
+It is a story of love, sacrifice, and survival.
 It’s a part crime mystery and part love story and written in a style that’s similar to the era in which it’s set (the 1940s).

 If you’re looking for an exciting kid’s book about Spain, then you’re little ones will enjoy reading these joyful Spanish children’s books…

-Shadow of a Bull is a bold and emotive middle-grade children’s book set in Spain and the winner of the 1965 Newbery Medal for excellence in American children’s literature.
+Shadow of a Bull is a bold and emotive middle-grade children’s book set in Spain and the winner of the 1965 Newbery Medal for Excellence in American Children’s literature.

 The story follows Manolo Olivar, whose father was the greatest bullfighter in Spain.
 Everyone expected Manolo to follow in his father’s footsteps, but Manolo is not sure he wants to be a bullfighter.

 Full disclosure, this story is not for everyone.
 It has a lot of information about the art and culture of bullfighting, so it’s not suitable for squeamish children.
-However, for the curious child, it could get your child thinking deeply about the ethics of animals used for entertainment, and a great way for you to have thought-provoking conversations with them about duty and honour.
+However, for the curious child, it could get your child thinking deeply about the ethics of animals used for entertainment and a great way for you to have thought-provoking conversations with them about duty and honor.
 Read more reviews about this children’s book about Spain here.

 Building on Nature is a fictional tale about Antoni Gaudí, the famous Spanish architect known for his groundbreaking architectural styles seen in the city of Barcelona.
 Read our guide on how to spend half a day in Barcelona.